Troy vs. South Alabama NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

+- Troy's games this season have gone over 48 points three of seven times.

-- Troy and its opponents have gone over the current 49.5-point total in three of seven games (42.9%) this season.
+- South Alabama's games have gone over 48 points in four of eight chances this season.

-- Saturday's total is 5.2 points lower than the two team's combined 54.7 points per game average.
+- Saturday's over/under is 6.7 points lower than the two team's combined 54.7 points per game average.

-- This contest's total is 7.0 points more than the 42.5 these two squads combine to surrender per game this season.
+- This contest's total is 5.5 points above the 42.5 these two squads combine to surrender per game this season.

-- Trojans games this season feature an average total of 50.7 points, a number 1.2 points higher than Saturday's over/under.

-- The 52.3 PPG average total in Jaguars games this season is 2.8 points more than this game's over/under.
+- The average total in Trojans games this season is 50.7, 2.7 points above Saturday's over/under of 48.

+- In 2021, games involving the Jaguars have averaged a total of 52.3 points, 4.3 more than the set total in this contest.

 Troy Stats and Trends

-- Troy has two wins against the spread in eight games this season.
+- Troy has two wins against the spread in eight games this year.

-- This season, the Trojans have just one ATS win in four games as a favorite of 4 points or more.
+- The Trojans have been favored by 4 points or more four times this season and covered the spread in one of them.

-- Troy's games this year have hit the over on three of seven set point totals (42.9%).
+- Troy's games this year have gone over the total in three out of seven opportunities (42.9%).

-- Troy is 1-2 against the spread and 3-1 overall in games when it records more than 21.0 points.
+- Troy is 1-2 against the spread and 3-1 overall in games when it puts up more than 21 points.

 - Find the latest spread and moneyline odds for Troy at SISportsbook.